Tokenization for Molecular Foundation Models

-\subsection{smirk}
+\subsection{Smirk}

-To overcome the potential for out-of-vocab tokens, we propose further tokenizing bracketed compounds into their constituent glyphs; for example, \smiles{OC[C@@H][OH]} would be tokenized as \tok{O,C,[,C,@@,H],[,O,H,]}.
-Thus eliminating the need for an immense vocabulary enumerating all possible bracketed atoms.
-Our scheme also eliminates the training step of current chemistry-specific tokenizers; the set of glyphs used by OpenSMILES is fixed and documented by the specification\cite{CraOpenSMILES2016}.
-In contrast to \citeauthor{SGL+FoundTranslationPredicting2018}, we elected to have separate tokens for \tok{@@} (clockwise chiral) and \tok{@} (anticlockwise chiral) and to tokenize two digit rings as \tok{\%,1,2} instead of \tok{\%12}.
+To enable the complete coverage of the OpenSMILES\cite{CraOpenSMILES2016} specification, we propose fully decomposing the bracketed atoms into their consistent glyphs using a two-stage tokenization scheme.
+First decomposing a \ac{SMILES} encoding into atoms (\(\smiles{OC[C@@H][OH]} \to \tok{O,C,[C@@H],[OH]}\)) and then into its constituent glyphs (\tok{O,C,[,C,@@,H,],[,O,H,]}); regular expressions for both stages are provided in the supporting information.
+In essence, Smirk is a character-level tokenizer operating over the glyphs defined by OpenSMILES instead of the Unicode Consortium.
+The two-step process is necessary to distinguish between, for example, \smiles{Sc} representing a sulfur-carbon bond and \smiles{[Sc]} for scandium -- a seemingly esoteric ambiguity that occurs over half a million times within PubChem's compound dataset, as detailed in our supporting information for details.

-The resulting vocabulary consists of 167 tokens and, by construction, can faithfully tokenize any OpenSMILES encoded molecule (\cref{fig:oov_tokens}).
-Like existing atom-wise tokenizers, smirk is implemented using a pre-tokenization step to split the input SMILES encoding, combined with a dictionary model to map individual glyphs to integers.
-Unlike current atom-wise tokenizers, our pre-tokenization scheme consists of two steps: first, splitting the SMILES string using a regular expression similar to \citeauthor{SGL+FoundTranslationPredicting2018}, and then decomposing bracketed atoms using another regular expression.
-The two-step process is necessary to distinguish between \smiles{Cn} representing carbon bounded to aromatic nitrogen and \smiles{[Cn]} for copernicium.
-Both regular expressions are described and documented in the supplementary information.
-We have implemented the proposed tokenization scheme in Rust using HuggingFace's Tokenizers\cite{HuggingfaceTokenizersFast2024} library and have made the code and prebuilt-wheels openly available at \url{https://github.com/BattModels/smirk} and on PyPI.
+The resulting vocabulary consists of 165 tokens requires no training and by construction can faithfully tokenize any OpenSMILES encoded molecule (\cref{fig:oov_tokens}).
+We have implemented the proposed tokenization scheme in Rust using HuggingFace's Tokenizers\cite{HuggingfaceTokenizersFast2024} library and have made the code and prebuilt-wheels openly available at \url{https://github.com/BattModels/Smirk} and on PyPI.
+We have also implemented an equivalent tokenization scheme (\emph{Smirk-SELFIES}) for SELFIES\cite{KHN+SelfreferencingEmbeddedStrings2020} encoded molecules.